Email

 We get it – when it comes to email, certain terms can sometimes feel like word salad.
 This is especially true for the acronyms SMTP and API.
 It can be hard to keep these terms straight, and even harder to know when to use them.
 But no worries, we’ve got you.
 In this post, we’ll teach you the differences between SMTP and API, and when to use each.

 You’re tasked with integrating email into the app you’re building or the customer relationship management (CRM) tool your business uses.
-You have two choices: SMTP or API.
-They’re both crucial to your email development and deployment process, whether you’re sending an email marketing campaign or a triggered transactional email.
-But what are they, and when do you use them?
+You have two options: traditional SMTP or an SMTP API, which uses HTTP requests (often RESTful and JSON formatted) for faster and more flexible email sending and management.
+Both are crucial to your email development and deployment process, whether you’re sending an email marketing campaign or a triggered transactional email.
+But what are they, and when do you use each?

 What is SMTP?